mattbis/lib-open-ev-container.dev/src.dev/std/readme.md

 c. tiers allow a proejct to have inner par revisions and linking common data... ( TODO: this would allow one project ot have its own complete history )

 d. drm or vendor info is discouraged but is just another protected tier

+#### examples

+- mod metadata of author to the container and set software, create a free tier, and serialise a buffer into the internal buffer format..